2000s Emo: The Golden Era & Its Revival

 2000s emo was the genre’s commercial golden era, when bands like My Chemical Romance, Fall Out Boy, and Paramore turned a punk offshoot into a mainstream phenomenon, powered by MySpace and the Warped Tour.

 For a stretch of the mid-2000s, emo was everywhere: on the radio, on music television, and on millions of teenage MySpace pages.
-This was the era that defined the genre for a whole generation, and the one fueling today’s massive nostalgia wave.
+That run defined the genre for a whole generation, and it is the same run fueling today’s nostalgia wave.
 For the genre’s full history, see our pillar on what emo is.

-The 2000s emo boom is impossible to separate from MySpace.
-Launched in 2003, the platform let bands share songs and connect with fans directly, without radio or labels as gatekeepers.
-Acts like Fall Out Boy and My Chemical Romance built enormous followings this way, and the “Top 8” friends feature turned music taste into identity.
-It was social media before social media was everywhere.
+The 2000s emo boom cannot really be separated from MySpace.
+Launched in 2003, the platform let bands share songs and reach fans directly, without radio or a label deciding who got heard first.
+Fall Out Boy and My Chemical Romance both built enormous followings this way, and the “Top 8” friends feature turned music taste into a form of identity.
+Bands and fans were networking with each other years before social media became a daily habit for everyone else.

 If MySpace was the scene’s home online, the Vans Warped Tour was its home offline.
-The traveling festival became the proving ground for emo and pop-punk bands, exposing them to huge crowds every summer.
-A whole generation discovered their favorite bands sweating in a parking lot at Warped.
+The traveling festival became the proving ground for emo and pop-punk bands, putting them in front of huge crowds every summer.
+A whole generation discovered their favorite bands sweating it out in a parking lot at Warped.

 Band Breakthrough Album Year